thiagonds65/fatiguepy/README.md

 When the method parameter is hidden, method="Rainflow" is considered.

-If you want to calculate error in relation to the experimental result, do as follows:
+If you want to calculate error in relation to the experimental result, do as follows (Dexperimental has to be in Damage/(unit of time)):
 ```python
 ZB = Zhao_Baker.ZB(k, C, Gyy, w, xf, s, 1)
 psZB = ZB.PDF()